Harmonised index of consumer prices (HICP) (prc_hicp)

 The NSIs try to reduce the sampling errors by using a sample of consumer prices that is as large as possible, under their resource constraints.
 In order to minimise the variance of the all-items index, the NSIs often use models that optimise the allocation of resources by indicating the number of prices that should be observed in each geographical area and each item category.

-Several countries have in recent years replaced sampling procedures by the use of scanner data that provide data for the universe of transactions taking place within an outlet or chain of outlets.
+Several countries have in recent years replaced sampling procedures by the use of transaction data that provide data for the universe of transactions taking place within an outlet or chain of outlets.
 This reduces sampling error.

 13.3.
 Non-sampling error